-I was really quite excited when Rick agreed to let me write a guest post for www.ExerciseForInjuries.com.
+I was pretty excited when Rick agreed to let me write a guest post for www.ExerciseForInjuries.com.
 You see, I’m quite a fan.

-Our industry really needs more channels for fitness professionals of all levels of ability to gain access to such descriptive knowledge.
-Rick’s circle of colleagues represent some of our industry’s elite, which in turn allows trainers new to the industry to learn from some of the best.
+Our industry needs more channels for fitness professionals of all ability levels to access such descriptive knowledge.
+Rick’s circle of colleagues represents some of our industry’s elite, which allows trainers new to the industry to learn from some of the best.

 Our industry needs more of this.